-Power Rangers stumbles here, picks itself up there, and eventually makes its way to providing a decent movie-going experience.
+Power Rangers stumbles here, picks itself up there, and eventually makes its way to providing a semi-decent movie-going experience.

 That about sums it up.
 Honestly.
 I can go on about how much has changed in terms of story from the 90’s series, and I can go on about how the original MMPR show shaped my childhood (I was a huge dork), and I could tell you that I went in completely bias expecting this film to be a total tragedy of film-making.
 Well, it wasn’t.
 Power Rangers was better than I expected but worse than I had hoped and eventually ended up being a worthwhile time in the theater.
 That said, it has some major flaws.
 Before we get to those, let’s talk about the plot to catch those up who may not know the backstory.

 Five unlikely teenagers from all walks of life come together at a very unique circumstantial event that leads them to finding five strange coins that further lead them to an underground spaceship that is millions of years old and houses two extraterrestrial life forms, one of whom is a witty robot (Bill Hader) and the other is a former Ranger (Zordon).
 They discover that a previous Ranger (Banks) by the name of Rita, turned on her allies and attempted to steal a powerful energy source on earth to use it to destroy worlds and shape worlds of her own imagining.
 Clichés around every turn, a few laughs here and there, some decent acting along the way, some absolutely terrible acting as well (we’ll get to that) and finally the eventual ‘Morphin Time’ moment that was all too brief before the good guys face the bad guys in a final showdown at the heart of the teenager’s hometown of Angel Grove.

 “Whoa, we just happen to all be wearing outfits that also happen to be the exact same colors as the coins we found.
 Pretty crazy, right guys?”